 A wise person once said, “Holding onto a resentment is like swallowing poison and hoping the other person will die.”

 I can’t hold onto resentments anymore.
 They are a killer.
-I can look back on mistakes in my life and say “If only…” so I can grow and learn.
+I can look back on mistakes in my life and say, “If only…” so I can grow and learn.
 But I can’t carry grudges or resentments anymore.

-Charles Dickens said “Reflect upon your present blessing, of which every man has plenty; not on your past misfortunes, of which all men have some.”
+Charles Dickens said, “Reflect upon your present blessing, of which every man has plenty; not on your past misfortunes, of which all men have some.”

 But my mood today is strange.

-I sit here counting my blessing but also am feeling a little discombobulated because of an email Stanley received this morning.
+I sit here counting my blessing and am feeling a little discombobulated because of an email Stanley received this morning.
 Some of you have read my blog “Family and Forgiveness” and know how I royally screwed up last summer.
 The email Stan received was about my mistakes and how, or if, we can fix the mess my mistakes caused.
-I have apologized but my apology has been rejected time and time again.
+I have apologized, but my apology has been rejected time and time again.
 So, for me, I am not sure what else I can do.

-I have talked many other times in my past blogs about making mistakes, owning up to mistakes, letting go of grudges and the power of true forgiveness.
-I can still look back and think “If only…” so I can continue to grow and learn from my mistakes.
-But I won’t sit and lament “If only…” because lamenting will get me nowhere so I will keep on focusing on my blessings.
+I have talked many other times in my past blogs about making mistakes, owning up to mistakes, letting go of grudges, and the power of true forgiveness.
+I can still look back and think, “If only…” so I can continue to grow and learn from my mistakes.
+But I won’t sit and lament “If only…” because lamenting will get me nowhere, so I will keep on focusing on my blessings.
 I will go on learning to forgive.
 I will keep on letting go of grudges.
 And hopefully, the example I set will be enough for the love of my children…